Identification of 2D colloidal assemblies in images: a threshold processing method versus machine learning: Results and discussions

 Each category of identified assembly is marked with its own color for convenience: isolated particles are marked in red, chains in green, dimers in yellow, and clusters in pink.
 The final result of particle assembly recognition using image analysis by the thresholding method is presented in Fig.~\ref{fig:IdentificationResult}b (the original image is shown in Fig.~\ref{fig:IdentificationResult}a).

 It is important to emphasize that the thresholding method here was applied exclusively to images that underwent a preprocessing stage: text labels, noise, and artifacts were manually removed from the images.
 Neglecting this preparation would lead to the false identification of such interferences as particles, which would significantly reduce the analysis accuracy.
-Figure~\ref{fig:RawImageResult} demonstrates the result of thresholding applied to an image without preliminary filtering.
+But this does not provide an absolute guarantee; for example, in Fig.~\ref{fig:IdentificationResult}b, one of the particles is split into two (8 and 9).
+Figure~\ref{fig:RawImageResult} demonstrates the result of thresholding applied to an image without preliminary filtering and manual processing (the letter ``B'' was intentionally preserved in the source image).
 It can be seen that the text label was erroneously identified as three single particles.
 This highlights the necessity of the preprocessing stage.
 Furthermore, part of a cluster was falsely identified as two dimers, and one particle was falsely recognized as two adjacent ones.
 This is likely related to the shape of the particles and the specific characteristics of the identification algorithm.

 Machine learning, in turn, enables the automatic extraction of features from data, which is particularly useful for complex images with heterogeneous structures.
 This method can adapt to various conditions (such as changing lighting or particle shapes), making it more flexible compared to the thresholding (binarization) method.